 If you had a spaceship that can travel from Earth to the Moon and back and you do that trip about 1,000 times, that's around 500,000 miles!

 Our energy system is made up of transmission and distribution networks.
 These are a series of wires and pipes that take energy from its source to where it's used.
 In charge of these networks are the energy network operators.

 Think of transmission networks as the motorways for electricity and gas.
 They carry a huge amount of electricity or gas over long distances, just like a super-fast road connecting cities.

 Distribution networks are more like the smaller roads in your community.
 They take electricity and gas from the transmission lines and pipes and bring it to your home, business, or any other place where you use energy.
 These lines and pipes make sure the electricity and gas gets to where it's needed locally.

 In a nutshell, transmission networks cover the long journey from where energy is produced to where it's needed in large quantities, while distribution networks take it the last mile, bringing it right to your doorstep.

-Around 30 million homes and businesses are connected to the electricity networks
+Around 29 million homes are connected to the electricity networks.

 Industries and sectors are becoming increasingly interconnected.
 Our power, heat, transport, waste and industrial sectors are all interdependent, so the solutions for their decarbonisation must be too.